yarnpkg/berry/packages/gatsby/content/features/plugnplay.md

 When you think about it, Yarn already knows everything there is to know about your dependency tree - it even installs it on the disk for you.
 So the question becomes: why do we leave it to Node to locate the packages?
 Why don't we simply tell Node where to find them, and inform it that any require call to X by Y was meant to access the files from a specific set of dependencies?
 It's from this postulate that Plug'n'Play was created.

-In this install mode (now the default starting from Yarn v2), Yarn generates a single `.pnp.js` file instead of the usual `node_modules`.
-Instead of containing the source code of the installed packages, the `.pnp.js` file contains a map linking a package name and version to a location on the disk, and another map linking a package name and version to its set of dependencies.
+In this install mode (now the default starting from Yarn v2), Yarn generates a single `.pnp.cjs` file instead of the usual `node_modules`.
+Instead of containing the source code of the installed packages, the `.pnp.cjs` file contains a map linking a package name and version to a location on the disk, and another map linking a package name and version to its set of dependencies.
 Thanks to this efficient system, Yarn can tell Node exactly where to look for files being required - regardless of who asks for them!

 This approach has various benefits: